myiremark/terraform-aws-web2py-simple-scaling-elb/readme.md

 aws configure
 ```

-it will prompt for your AWS access key id and secret key id
+it will prompt for your AWS access key id and secret key id.  they are stored in ~/.aws/credentials.

+don't enter anything for default region name or output format

 ```
 cd /terraform-aws-web2py-simple-scaling-elb/cloud/src/cloud;